Tehran Metro: History

-Following this phase, the Metro Company was managed by Asghar Ebrahimi Asl for eleven years.
-During this time, hundreds of millions of dollars were spent on the system and the Metro Company was given government concessions for the exploitation of iron ore mines in Bandar Abbas (Hormuzgan Province), exploitation and sale of Moghan Diotomite mine in the Iranian region of Azarbaijan, export of refinery residues from Isfahan oil refinery as well as tar from Isfahan steel mill.
+The Metro Company then became managed by Asghar Ebrahimi Asl for eleven years.
+During that time, hundreds of millions of dollars were spent on the system and the Metro Company was given government concessions for the exploitation of iron ore mines in Bandar Abbas (Hormuzgan Province), exploitation and sale of Moghan Diotomite mine in the Iranian region of Azarbaijan, export of refinery residues from Isfahan oil refinery as well as tar from Isfahan steel mill.
 The year after Asghar Ebrahimi Asl left the management of the Metro Company and Mohsen Hashemi succeeded him, the first line of the Tehran Metro was launched between Tehran and Karaj.

-On 7 March 1999, an overland Tehran-Karaj express electric train started a limited service of 31.4 km between Azadi Square (Tehran) and Malard (Karaj) calling at one intermediate station at Vardavard.
+On 7 March 1999, an overland Tehran-Karaj express electric train started a limited service of 31.4 km between Azadi Square (Tehran) and Malard (Karaj) that called at one intermediate station at Vardavard.

-Line 5 of the Tehran metro began operating in 1999 and was Iran's first metro system.
-The line was constructed by the Chinese company NORINCO.
+Line 5 of the Tehran metro began operating in 1999.
+Iran's first metro system, the line was constructed by the Chinese company NORINCO.

 From 2000 onwards, commercial operation began on Lines 1 and 2.
 The wagons on these lines are provided by CRV via CNTIC.
 The railway tracks and points on these lines are provided by the Austrian company Voestalpine.

-The Metro uses equipment manufactured by a wide range of international companies: double-deck passenger cars for the Tehran-Karaj regional line are supplied by CRV (although some trains are from SEGC) via CNTIC and assembled by the Wagon Pars factory in Arak.
+The Metro uses equipment manufactured by a wide range of international companies: double-deck passenger cars for the Tehran-Karaj regional line are supplied by CRV some trains are from SEGC via CNTIC and assembled by the Wagon Pars factory in Arak.